eoinkelly/ember-runloop-handbook/README.md

 1. In the short _setup phase_ the browser runs each script it finds on the page from start to finish.
 Javascript uses this as time to do some preparation for next phase.
-2. Javascript spends most of of its life _responding to events_.
+2. Javascript spends most of its life _responding to events_.
 Many events come from the user but Javascript can also schedule events for itself by using the many services (web APIs) that the browser provides.